ericasare1/personal_website/content/home/experience.md

   company_url = ""
   location = "Blacksburg, VA, U.S.A"
   date_start = "2013-08-01"
-  date_end = "2015-05-01"
+  date_end = "2015-5-01"
   description = """
 * Conducted an exploratory data analysis with R statistical software to prepare survey data on improved beans adoption in Uganda for analysis.
-* Estimated a logistic regression to understand the adoption of improved beans in Uganda and recommended actions that motivate farmers to adopt it."""
+* Estimated a logistic regression to understand the adoption of improved beans in Uganda and recommended actions that motivate farmers to adopt it.
+"""

 [[experience]]
   title = "Research Assistant"